-You can brag about Clean Code, Clean Architecture, Domain Driven Design, TDD, BDD etc all day long but what management want to see is releasing the software on time as per plan.
-If you talk about the importance of Code Quality, Long term maintainability they will talk about Need of the hour, Time to market etc. In this argument you can’t win, trust me.
+You can brag about Clean Code, Clean Architecture, Domain Driven Design, TDD, BDD, etc all day long, but what management wants to see is releasing the software on time as per plan.
+If you talk about the importance of Code Quality, Long term maintainability they will talk about Need of the hour, Time to market, etc. In this argument, you can’t win, trust me.

 Everyone has a great suggestion for someone else’s problems.
-When they face the very same situation they may struggle more than you.
-So, just because someone gave you a clever advice don’t assume that everyone else is able to handle these difficulties smoothly and only you are struggling.
+When they face the very same situation, they may struggle more than you.
+So, just because someone gave you clever advice don’t assume that everyone else is able to handle these difficulties smoothly, and only you are struggling.

-Someday you too, yeah YOU….the passionate developer, get bored of writing code.
+Someday you too, yeah YOU….the passionate developer, get bored with writing code.
 Have some non-coding habits too so that you won’t go crazy not knowing what to do with your free time.

 While having a debate with strongly opinionated people don’t try to explain why your approach is better.
 They won’t listen anyway.
-Ask how their approach work in the cases you feel doesn’t work.
+Ask how their approach works in the cases you feel doesn’t work.

-Your super clean code written in the modern coolest language will become legacy in few years and will be re-written in something else.
-Your good relationship with co-workers will help you throughout the career.
+Your super clean code written in the modern coolest language will become a legacy in a few years and will be rewritten in something else.
+Your good relationship with co-workers will help you throughout your career.

-Before saying “This existing application code is crap, we should first rewrite it from scratch in a cleaner way before adding new features”, take a moment and have a good look at the code you have written few years ago.
-Yes, that code of your also may look crappy, but you know under what circumstances you have written that.
-Same may be the case for other’s code.
+Before saying, “This existing application code is crap, and we should first rewrite it from scratch in a cleaner way before adding new features”, take a moment and have a good look at the code you wrote a few years ago.
+Yes, that code of yours also may look crappy, but you know under what circumstances you have written that.
+The same may be the case for other’s code.
 Understand the circumstances without judging too early.

 With a bit of commonsense and googling skills you can become a decent developer.
 Learn how to debug and narrow down the problem then you will become an awesome developer.

 Learn to say I don’t know more often and then see how simple life is.